SignalingDynamics-USTUTT/SignalingDynamics-USTUTT.github.io/index.md

 </style>

 <div id="main">
 <p>Our research integrates cutting-edge experimental, computational, and theoretical approaches to dissect the molecular origins of cell-to-cell heterogeneity and its implications for human diseases.
 Our lab officially opens on 01.08.2023 and is located at the <a href="https://www.izi.uni-stuttgart.de/">Institute of Cell Biology and Immunology</a> of the <a href="https://www.uni-stuttgart.de/">University of Stuttgart</a>.
-Our research is supported by the <a href="https://www.tenuretrack.de/en/the-tenure-track-programme">Tenure-Track program</a> of the Federal Ministry of Education and Research and the State of Baden-W&uuml;rttemburg. </p>
+Our research is supported by the <a href="https://www.tenuretrack.de/en/the-tenure-track-programme">Tenure-Track program</a> of the Federal Ministry of Education and Research and the State of Baden-W&uuml;rttemberg. </p>

-<p>We aim to build an interdisciplinary team consisting of biologists, chemists, physics, mathematicians, and engineers.
+<p>We aim to build an interdisciplinary team consisting of biologists, chemists, physicists, mathematicians, and engineers.
 If you are interested in our research and believe that science is exciting, please <a href="/join">check out</a> our latest open positions!</p>

 </div>